Series LLC: Tax treatment

 The series LLC is becoming more widely used as a liability segregation technique as its tax treatment becomes clearer and its use spreads.
 To date, the inter-jurisdictional efficacy of portfolio segregation has not been widely tested and the lack of precedent in federal bankruptcy court in particular is a significant source of uncertainty.
 At the same time, tax treatment is becoming clearer.
 On January 18, 2008, the Internal Revenue Service issued Private Letter Ruling 200803004, which ruled that the Federal tax classification (i.e., disregarded entity or partnership or taxable association) is determined for each series independently.
 So, for example, if there is only one owner of series A, then series A can be a disregarded entity (assuming it does not elect to be taxed as an association).
 And if series B has two owners, then it will be treated as a partnership.
 The proposed Treasury Regulations § 301.7701-1(a)(5) published in September 2010 should have become effective in 2012, though it did not.
 The regulations are expected to provide that each series will be treated, for tax purposes, as a separate entity regardless of whether the series is considered a legally distinct entity under local law.
 This clarity has been welcomed by the legal and tax community.
 California has taken the position that it will only tax income from those series conducting business in California but that each such series will owe the annual franchise fee.

 Although the structure of LLCs vary in important ways, commentators have advanced opinions on how to minimize the chances of one series being held liable for liabilities of the entity as a whole or of another series.
-But they are just opinions and have not been held up in court:
+They have not been tested in court: